Everything you need in one python file, without extra libraries

 I’ll start by just giving some ideas.

-1st idea: for each word, I take its vector, I concatenate all vectors of all other words in one big vector, I concatenate both and I put that as the input of a linear layer + relu multiple times, and I do that for each word.
-New input shape: (1, seq_len*embed_size)
+1st idea: for each word, I take its vector E1, I concatenate all vectors of all other words in one big vector E2, I concatenate both (E1,E2) and I put that as the input of a linear layer + relu multiple times, and I do that for each word.
+The shape of the input would be (sentence_length, sentence_length*embed_size).

 Moreover, we can’t process larger sentences this way.

 2nd idea: Let’s think of something else… well then we could process words one by one, from the left to the right having a constant size output and accumulate information as we read each word individually… yeah no ok that’s recurrent networks.

 3rd idea: We could also use convolutional networks… and process our (seq_len, embed_size) matrix like an image with multiple 1d/2d convolutions… that’s how we did it before recurrent networks…we have to go forward.